Stanford Acceptance Rate: Class of...

 Getting into the Ivy League has never been easy, but acceptance rates have hit record lows in recent years, making the competition fiercer than ever.

 Harvard University still holds the title for the toughest Ivy League school to get into.
-For the Class of 2028, a staggering 54,008 students applied, but only 1,937 made the cut.
-That’s an acceptance rate of just 3.6%, keeping Harvard at the top of the list when it comes to selectivity.
+For the Class of 2029, 47,893 students applied, but only 2,003 made the cut.
+That’s an acceptance rate of just 4.18%.

 Ivy League schools across the board are reporting record-low acceptance rates.
 Applications keep pouring in, but class sizes haven’t budged much.
 While Early Decision and Early Action applicants tend to have better odds than Regular Decision applicants, those numbers have been shrinking too.

-Here’s a breakdown of the overall, regular, and early acceptance rates for Ivy League schools in the Class of 2028.
-We’ve arranged the schools based on their ranking in the U.S. News & World Report 2025 Best National Universities Rankings.
+Below is a breakdown of the overall, early, and regular acceptance rates for Ivy League schools for the Class of 2029.
+We’ve arranged the schools based on their ranking in the U.S. News & World Report’s 2026 Best National Universities Rankings.

 NATIONAL RANKING | UNIVERSITY | OVERALL | EARLY DECISION/EARLY ACTION | REGULAR DECISION |